markjaquith/WordPress-Plugin-Directory-Slurper/README.markdown

 ### How much disk space do I need?

-As of February 2017, the script will download about 14 GB of zip files.
-When unpacked, they will take up 32 GB of space.
+As of December 2017, the plugin repository contains over 70,000 plugins.
+The script will download around 20 GB of zip files which, when unpacked, will use around 45 GB of disk space.

 ### Something went wrong, how do I do a partial update?